moremoban/moban/docs/level-2-template-inheritance/README.rst

 Evaluation
 --------------------------------------------------------------------------------

-`a.template` inherits `.moban.td/base.jj2` and here is the command to launch it:
+Please go to `docs/level-2-template-inheritance`, here is the command to launch it:

 .. code-block:: bash

     moban -c data.yaml -t a.template

+`a.template` inherits `.moban.td/base.jj2`.